mouseless/mouseless.codes/about.md

 and operations seamlessly while we, as Mouseless, focus on delivering software increments continuously.

+### Why a collective?

+A collective is inherently centered around its people, creating an environment of communication and efficiency.
+In contrast, a business centers on its core product vision, emphasizing product delivery, regardless of obstacles.

+When faced with an inevitable choice between the product and the people, collectives lean toward their people, whereas businesses lean toward their products.

+Recognizing this, we've chosen to be a collective.

 ## Our Team

-We are exclusive in expertise, open in participation.
+We are exclusive in expertise, inclusive in participation.

-Our [team][github-people] consists of independent engineers who are committed to work in accordane with our [process](./process.md).
+Our [team][github-people] consists of independent engineers who are committed to work in accordance with our [process](./process.md).
 Each engineer's contribution aligns with their level of experience in the field.

 ```mermaid
 flowchart LR